Last Updated on 14/02/2024 by Denise Leo. Post first published on January 18, 2023.

 - In the groin region.

-Removing Knots From a Pomeranian’s Coat
+How To Remove Knots From a Pomeranian’s Coat

 The hair coat, particularly if it’s long, will tend to get tangled because your Pomeranian plays and enjoys himself each day.
 The small tangles often get caught up in other tangles.

-As a mat grows in size, hair further away from the original starting point can also get tangled and may pull on your pet’s tender skin, causing discomfort.
+As a knot grows, hair further away from the original starting point can get tangled and pull on your pet’s tender skin, causing discomfort.